OpenGraphLabs/opengraph-explorer/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is supported by OpenGraph Labs and is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgements